admazzola/super-degen-run/ARCHITECTURE.md

 ** zones can be very large if I desire

 * do not store player psn in mongo !! that will be in memory

+#### Servers
+- There will be 1 auth server that gives people tokens, stores them in redis
+- There will be ZoneServers which